Nerkan78/GuidedDiffusionRepaired/README.md

 Name of the file --- Dockerfile.

 #### Step1.2: Pull the docker image with building environment
-In case you don't want to build image we provide docker image on the DockerHub.
+In case you don't want to build image we provide docker image.
 So you can pull it next way:

 ```docker pull ghcr.io/grebenkovao/guided-diffusion:main